Easybuoy/storemanager/README.md

 # storemanager
-A web application that helps store owners manage sales and product inventory records.
+A web application that helps store owners manage sales and product inventory records..